dsgt-arc/plantclef-2025/user/mgustineli/README.md

 2. Create the Virtual Environment: `python -m venv .venv`
 3. Activate the Virtual Environment: `source .venv/bin/activate`
 4. Navigate to your repo: `cd ~/clef/plantclef-2025`
+5. Intall the package in editable mode: `pip install -e .`
-5. Install dependencies: `pip install -r requirements.txt`
+6. Install dependencies: `pip install -r requirements.txt`
-6. Verify the installation: `pip list`
+7. Verify the installation: `pip list`
+8. Run the package tests using the `pytest` command: `pytest -v tests/`
+9. Add the pre-commit hooks to your repository to ensure that the code is formatted correctly and that the tests pass before committing: `pre-commit install`

 Your environment is now set up and ready for development.